Vallvidrera Funicular

-The Vallvidrera Funicular (both Catalan and Spanish:Funicular de Vallvidrera) is a 736.6 m funicular railway in the Barcelona district of Sarrià-Sant Gervasi, in Catalonia, Spain.
+The Vallvidrera Funicular (Catalan and Spanish: Funicular de Vallvidrera) is a 736.6 m funicular railway in the Barcelona district of Sarrià-Sant Gervasi, in Catalonia, Spain.
 It connects Peu del Funicular station on the Barcelona–Vallès Line with the residential neighborhood of Vallvidrera, in the Collserola mountain range.

 Opened on 24 October 1906, the funicular has played a key role in the development of Vallvidrera and is the main public transport access to this neighborhood.
 Although initially privately owned by Ferrocarril de Sarriá a Barcelona (FSB), it was transferred to the Catalan government together with the Barcelona–Vallès Line after FSB's economic collapse.
 Thus, since 7 October 1979, the funicular has been operated by Ferrocarrils de la Generalitat de Catalunya (FGC).
 In 1998, it was entirely rebuilt and upgraded to an automated guideway transit (AGT) system, including the introduction of new rolling stock.